Chengdu Sichuan, China Travel Guide

 This institution has a fascinating look into a mysterious ancient civilization.
 Its collection highlights artistic and technological advancements of its time.

-Heritage performances feature unique acts like face-changing (Bian lian), fire spitting, and puppetry.
+Heritage performances have unique acts like face-changing (Bian lian), fire spitting, and puppetry.

 A popular venue for evening shows, typically starting around 20:00.
 Ticket prices range from ¥180-300+.

 Book tickets in advance, especially during peak season.
-Arrive early to enjoy tea and snacks before the performance.
+Arrive early to enjoy tea and snacks ahead of the performance.

 Covers Chengdu's urban history and folk customs.
 Open Tuesday-Sunday from 09:00 to 17:00, closed On mondays.
 Free entry with passport.